New Study by New York - Israel Business Alliance: Israeli-founded Businesses Contribute Significantly to New York State Economy, Are Positioned for Future Growth

 The New York – Israeli Economic Impact Report executive summary is available at www.nyisrael.org.

-Stax Inc., a global market research firm, conducted the study by applying methodology that was developed and later updated at Massachusetts Institute of Technology, Stanford University, Technion, and Beijing's Tsinghua University.
+Stax Inc., a global management consulting firm, conducted the study by applying methodology that was developed and later updated at Massachusetts Institute of Technology, Stanford University, Technion, and Beijing's Tsinghua University.
 The research relies primarily on data from 2016 and 2018.

 About the New York – Israel Business Alliance